 If you haven’t yet ventured into the world of savory sweet potatoes, sweet potato nachos may sound a little crazy, but savory sweet potatoes are actually my favorite.
 I’d choose these roasted sweet potato wedges or sweet potato chili over sweet potato casserole most days, although I do love them all.

-When I’m choosing sweet potatoes at the grocery store with these nachos in mind, I try to pick ones that are long and thin throughout, rather than the massive ones that are shaped like baseballs.
+-When I’m choosing sweet potatoes at the grocery store with these nachos in mind, I try to pick ones that are long and thin throughout, rather than the round ones that are shaped more like baseballs.
 If you only have round sweet potatoes on hand, though, that’ll still work!
 You’ll just want to slice the rounds in half at least.
 I like the ones that are more uniformly shaped and thin just because they make prettier “chips.”

 How to Make These Sweet Potato Nachos:

 Line a baking sheet with parchment paper.
 These are my favorite baking sheets because they’re non-toxic (i.e. stainless steel instead of aluminum), plus they’re big and have these helpful rimmed edges.

 Then, spread the sweet potato rounds into a single layer and drizzle with oil that’s safe for high heat, like grapeseed or avocado oil.
 I’ve also used coconut oil in a pinch, which wouldn’t be my first choice, but you could hardly taste it in the end.Then, sprinkle the sweet potato rounds with salt, garlic powder, and chili powder, toss to coat with the spices, and put them in the oven.

 Flip the sweet potato chips once during baking, and turn on your broiler for the last 1-2 minutes of baking to crisp them up, but keep an eye on them because they can burn quickly.